THE MANAGER LEVEL UP: Make Difficult People Disappear

 • The cognitive dissonance or stress associated with maintaining an ongoing relationship with the difficult person starts to have adverse impact on my health and wellbeing.

 So, there you have it – insights into what you can do to make difficult people disappear.
 Please like, share and comment below.
-For a deeper dive into the topic, check out my 5-part video series over on my YouTube channel or pick up a copy of Managers’ First Aid Kit.
+For a deeper dive into the topic, check out my 5-part video series over on my YouTube channel or pick up a copy of .

 Ambassador Joan H. Underwood is a senior management consultant and policy advisor with extensive experience in both the public and private sectors.